 e.
 Compensation to the college is computed at 18% of the faculty member’s annual salary per course, plus benefits.

 a.
-If academic policy permits instructional personnel to devote time during the academic year to research contracts or grants, the approval as appropriate of the department chair and the dean of curriculum and faculty development will indicate the proportion of time allotted to research in determining the proper allocation of the academic year salary between research and instructional work.
+If academic policy permits instructional personnel to devote time during the academic year to research contracts or grants, the approval as appropriate of the department chair and the dean for faculty development and research will indicate the proportion of time allotted to research in determining the proper allocation of the academic year salary between research and instructional work.

 b.
 Applications incorporating provisions for extra pay for research or other project work normally will be approved to provide for up to two months of extra work during the summer.
 One month's summer salary is equal to 1/9th of the annual contract salary for the prior academic year.
-Exceptions to this policy must be approved by the VPAA, upon recommendation of the director of the sciences or dean of curriculum and faculty development.
+Exceptions to this policy must be approved by the VPAA, upon recommendation of the director of the sciences or dean for faculty development and research.

 c.
 The budget incorporated in the project application should make the maximum allowable provision for indirect cost reimbursement.

 e.
-The adequacy of provisions in the proposed budget for equipment, building alterations, power consumption, etc., must be verified by the Controller's Office in consultation with the budget director, the director of facilities management, and other appropriate officials and the chair of the department originating the proposal; provisions for salaries must be made in consultation with the vice president for academic affairs or director of Human Resources, as appropriate.
-All applications in which support is requested for the purchase of computers or software or central technology needs must be approved by the dean of library and information services or designate.
+The adequacy of provisions in the proposed budget for equipment, building alterations, power consumption, etc., must be verified by the Office of Grants and Contracts Administration in consultation with the budget director, the director of Facilities Management, and other appropriate officials and the chair of the department originating the proposal; provisions for salaries must be made in consultation with the vice president for academic affairs or director of Human Resources, as appropriate.
+All applications in which support is requested for the purchase of computers or software or central technology needs must be approved by the dean of Library and Information Services or designate.

 f.
 If the application calls for matching funds to be provided by the College, the Internal Endorsement Form must include the College budget number from which these matching funds will come and an authorizing signature.